Ehd-e-Wafa: Critical reception

 Reviewing of initial episodes for Youlin Magazine, the reviewer praised the chemistry of the stars and execution of the serial stating, "Each character’s individual personality comes across as fully developed from the first episode.
 Their hilarious first scene lets their chemistry shine through, and propels the audience into the world of the Special Services Group (SSG), one of the most otherwise secretive sections of the Army".

 The reviewer also praised the performance of Zara Noor Abbas and said that she gives the audience an exciting introduction, with her loud, clever, and bubbly disposition.

 While reviewing the first two episodes, Sheeba Khan of The Express Tribune rated the series 4/5.
 The reviewer praised the performances of the male protagonists, Afridi's "light-hearted comic" script.
 She further criticised the casting of Butt and Akbar as late teens, acting of Abbas and Shah with labelling the former's acting as "Irritating" and "annoying".

 Muhammad Ali of Daily Times praised the Afridi's script especially the characters' development and their journey and Hassan's direction.

 While reviewing finale of the series, Buraq Shabbir wrote for The News International, "Ehd e Wafa stood out for tackling an unusual genre, with male protagonists, their struggle and friendship being the highlight of the drama."
 She further praised the women portrayal in the series due to the impactful characters.

 Wahaj Ali and Adnan Samad Khan received major praise from the critics due to their respective roles of Shariq and Gulzar, turned out a breakthrough project for them.

 Controversy

 A petition was filed against the drama serial in Lahore High Court.
 The petitioner's plea: the drama showed a negative image of politicians and media personnel.
 After which Justice Shahid Waheed declared the petition inadmissible and decided to reject it.
 He remarked that the petitioners should first apply to PEMRA and if there is no hearing, they can approach the court.

-Content creater Adeel Afzal critiqued the narrative of the series for being biased especially the portrayal of media and politicians by the characters portrayed by Wahaj Ali and Osman Khalid Butt respectively.
-The video of Afzal was then censored, deleting from the social media.
+In March 2025, content creater Adeel Afzal critiqued the narrative of the series in a video for being biased especially the portrayal of media and politicians by the characters portrayed by Wahaj Ali and Osman Khalid Butt respectively.
+The video was then censored, deleting from the social media.